26 Weeks pregnant

-In Ireland there are no specific recommendations to increase these good fats during pregnancy, but it is acknowledged that it is still important to include them in the diet.
+Experts recommend including an extra daily dose of 100-200mg DHA during pregnancy and lactation8.
 However, food sources of DHA are limited to oily fish, fish oils and offal, some of which are on the list of foods to avoid or limit during pregnancy, particularly liver.

 If you don’t like the idea of eating oily fish be sure to include some other sources of Omega 3 fats in your

 Try these pregnancy meal and snack ideas which provide Omega 3 fats: